-The Audit Committee comprised of five members during 2021/22 of which four were Members of the Corporation and one was an external Co-opted Member with relevant experience.
+The Audit Committee comprised of five members during 2022/23 of which three were Members of the Corporation and two were external Co-opted Members with relevant experience.
 As part of good governance practice, the Corporation appoints Co-opted members to the Committee in order to further strengthen the committee's independence and objectivity.
 The Principal & Chief Executive and the Corporation Chair are not eligible to be members of the Audit Committee.
 The Committee operated in accordance with written terms of reference approved by the Corporation Board and the requirements set out in the ESFA Post 16 Audit Code of Practice.

-The Audit Committee met four times in 2021/22 and provided a forum for reporting by the College's Internal Auditors, ICCA and Financial Statement and Regularity Auditors, Wylie & Bisset, who have access to the Committee for independent discussion, without the presence of College management if necessary.
+The Audit Committee met four times in 2022/23 and provided a forum for reporting by the College's Internal Auditors, ICCA and Financial Statement and Regularity Auditors, Wylie & Bisset, who have access to the Committee for independent discussion, without the presence of College management if necessary.
 The Committee also receives and considers reports from the main FE funding body as they affect the College's business.